YEAR COURSE - Autumn term / Oct-Dec

 Le Jeu + Neutral Mask + Greek Tragedy + Feydeau-Vaudeville

-Philippe Gaulier will teach improvisation class 3times a week.
-The rest of class and Movement class will be taught by his assistant.
+Philippe Gaulier will teach improvisation class three times a week.
+The other improvisation classes and all the movement classes will be taught by his assistant.

 All our teachers are graduates of our school and are wonderful artists.

 This class has a capacity of 30 people.
-Classes may be canceled if the number of applicants is less than 20 people.
+Classes may be cancelled if the number of applicants is less than 20 people.